Interpreting Media Constructions of Samsui Women in Singapore

 After having been praised for the work that they did, these women were further described as elderly in need and receipt of social assistance in contemporary times:

-Finally, in the conclusion of the article, the women are recognised for their contribution and position in the history of Singapore’s construction:
+Finally, in the conclusion of the article, the women are recognised for their contributions and position in the history of Singapore’s construction:

 These quotes point to a combination of varying identities of samsui women in media memory-making.
 Similar issues concerning their reasons for migrating, struggling against a series of hardships, eking out a living in Singapore as construction workers and, finally, retiring on social welfare, become generalisations of how the history and memory of samsui women as a collective are remembered.
 However, many other experiences of samsui women are left unheard.